2013 Balzan Prize for Sociology

 For his wide-ranging and imaginative thinking through of the implications of the great technological changes of our time: the digital revolution and the profound social and political challenges brought about by the emerging technologies of communication and information processing associated with computing, microelectronics and the internet.
-And for having proposed a general theory of the new global information society that has arisen out of these techniques.
+And for having proposed a general theory of the new global information society that has arisen out of these technologies.

 Manuel Castells has within his own discipline provided the most wide-ranging and penetrating contribution to the analysis and interpretation of the great technological revolutions of our time.
 He has since the 1990s identified and studied the myriad connections and relations which link the digital revolution with the profound social, cultural, economic and political changes which have taken place.